-Downsizing Is More Like Rightsizing
+Downsizing in The Bay Area Is More Like Rightsizing Your Lifestyle

-Aging in Place Outside of 55+: What to Look For in a Right‑Sized Home
+What to Look For in a Right‑Sized Home

 When you downsize into an all‑ages neighborhood, prioritize universal design (features that work for every age and ability):